Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Directions: Southwest of St. Donatus Church (along the side of the southern, angular building by the old rock wall), find the lonesome pillar.

-#17 Pillar of Shame
+#17 Zadar Pillar of Shame

 Zadar self-guided walking tour: 24 sights to see

+MAP.
 The single column standing to the west of St. Donatus’ Church is the Pillar of Shame.
 An ancient form of punishment, criminals were chained to the pillar to endure public humiliation and ridicule.

 Directions: Next to the pillar, on the raised platform to the left are three column bases.

-#18 Remnants of a Temple
+#18 Remnants of a Roman Temple

-All that remains of a former Roman temple are the bases of three columns on a platform.
-The temple was dedicated to Jupiter, Juno and Minerva.
 On our visit, excavations were underway behind the columns near St. Elias’ (an Orthodox church that was built in the 18th century for the Greek population).
 Much of the ancient past is still buried beneath the Forum.

 Directions: Walk north into St. Anastasia’s Square.

-#19 St. Anastasia’s Cathedral, Zadar
+#19 St. Anastasia’s Cathedral

 Self Guided Walking Tour, Zadar, Croatia

+MAP.
 Building commenced on the Romanesque church in the 12th century (by reconstructing a former church).
 The St. Anastasia Cathedral façade is adorned with decorative rosettes and a stone carved doorway.

 Self Guided Walking Tour, Zadar, Croatia